Skip to content

 5. Patch remote devices with PDQ Connect

 Patch management is critical for endpoint security.
-PDQ Connect simplifies remote patching with built-in packages and automation tools.
+PDQ Connect simplifies remote patching with built-in packages and automation tools for Windows and macOS.

 Patch management has been a thorn in the side of sysadmins since the invention of the update, but it’s one of the most essential components of cybersecurity.
 Patching on-prem devices is challenging enough, but remote devices took this to a whole new level of difficulty.
 Many IT professionals resorted to turning on automatic updates and then praying for the best.
 While I feel your pain, this is not the way.